82 Chibok schoolgirls released in Nigeria

 Story highlights

+- Nigeria's president will meet with the girls Sunday, his office says

-- The freed girls will soon be transferred to Abuja for medical checks
+- The 82 girls will soon be transferred to Abuja for medical checks

-- They are believed to be among the 276 abducted in 2014
+- Some Boko Haram members were freed in the deal, the president's office says

-Lagos, Nigeria (CNN)Eighty-two Chibok schoolgirls have been released after successful negotiations between the terrorist group Boko Haram and the Nigerian government, according to a government official close to the negotiations.
+Lagos, Nigeria (CNN)Eighty-two Chibok schoolgirls have been released after successful negotiations between the terrorist group Boko Haram and the Nigerian government, the President's office said.

-The source, who is not authorized to speak on the record about the release, told CNN the freed girls are in military custody in Banki, a town in northeast Nigeria.
+A government official close to the negotiations told CNN the freed girls are in military custody in Banki town in northeast Nigeria.

 They will be transferred to the capital, Abuja, where they will have medical checks and be reunited with their families.